ieee-vgtc/ieeevis.org/year/2017/info/overview-amp-topics/practitioner-guide.md

 ---
-title: IEEE VIS'17 for Practitioners
+title: A Practitioner's Guide to VIS'17
 layout: main-2017
 permalink: /year/2017/info/overview-amp-topics/practitioner-guide
 ---

-# A Practitioner's Guide to VIS'17

 ## What is IEEE VIS?